cybozu-go/goma/USAGE.md

 Client commands
 ---------------

-`goma` works as clients if a command is given at command-line.
+`goma` works as clients for commands other than "serve".

 By default, `goma` connects to the agent running on "localhost:3838".
-Use `-s` option to specify other addresses.
+Use `-s` option to change the address.

 ### list